jasuroi92/DACIMissingForm/README.md

 # DACIMissingForm
-This is a Form to fill up with new information from projects to have a quick response of missing items to ask to client for them.
+ This is a web app to fill up information of projects to recieve from the app the missing info